Algorithmic accountability: Wisconsin Supreme Court case

 Algorithms are prevalent across various fields and significantly influence decisions that affect the population at large.
 Their underlying structures and parameters often remain unknown to those impacted by their outcomes.
 A notable case illustrating this issue is a recent ruling by the Wisconsin Supreme Court concerning "risk assessment" algorithms used in criminal justice.
 The court determined that scores generated by such algorithms, which analyze multiple parameters from individuals, should not be used as a determining factor for arresting an accused individual.
 Furthermore, the court mandated that all reports submitted to judges must include information regarding the accuracy of the algorithm used to compute these scores.

 This ruling is regarded as a noteworthy development in how society should manage software that makes consequential decisions, highlighting the importance of reliability, particularly in complex settings like the legal system.
 The use of algorithms in these contexts necessitates a high degree of impartiality in processing input data.
 However, experts note that there is still considerable work to be done to ensure the accuracy of algorithmic results.
 Questions about the transparency of data processing continue to arise, which raises issues regarding the appropriateness of the algorithms and the intentions of their designers.

 Controversies

 A notable instance of potential algorithmic bias is highlighted in an article by The Washington Post regarding the ride-hailing service Uber.
 An analysis of collected data revealed that estimated waiting times for users varied based on the neighborhoods in which they resided.
 Key factors influencing these discrepancies included the predominant ethnicity and average income of the area.

 Specifically, neighborhoods with a majority white population and higher economic status tended to have shorter waiting times, while those with more diverse ethnic compositions and lower average incomes experienced longer waits.
 It’s important to clarify that this observation reflects a correlation identified in the data, rather than a definitive cause-and-effect relationship.
 No value judgments are made regarding the behavior of the Uber app in these cases.

-In a separate analysis published in the "Direito Digit@l" column on the Migalhas website, authors Coriolano Almeida Camargo and Marcelo Crespo examine the use of algorithms in decision-making contexts traditionally handled by humans.
-They discuss the challenges in assessing whether machine-generated decisions are fair and the potential flaws that can arise in this validation process.

-The issue transcends and will transcend the concern with which data is collected from consumers to the question of how this data is used by algorithms.
-Despite the existence of some consumer protection regulations, there is no effective mechanism available to consumers that tells them, for example, whether they have been automatically discriminated against by being denied loans or jobs.